• Skip to primary navigation

 WAYS TO SERVE RUSTIC DUTCH OVEN BREAD

-• dipped in olive oil with Italian spices, parmesan cheese and balsamic vinegar
+• dipped in olive oil with herbs, parmesan, and balsamic vinegar

-I hope you enjoy this yummy bread and hope it becomes an easy go-to bread in your kitchen as it has in mine!
+I hope this bread becomes a simple, reliable recipe in your kitchen, just as it has in mine.

 Yield: 6 servings